Too Sighted To Be Blind

 I am blind and I look like I can see.
 It isn’t easy being too sighted to be blind yet too blind to be sighted.
-Even so, I will continue breaking down barriers in the hopes for a judgment-free world.
+Even so, I will continue breaking barriers in the hopes of a judgment-free world.
 One where blind and visually impaired individuals are doing what they love and are equally represented in all areas of life.

 Featured Image Description: